Miroslav Gospel: Origin and discovery

 Miroslav's Gospel was commissioned in the 12th century (in the year 1180) by Miroslav, the ruler (knez) of Hum and the brother of Stefan Nemanja, the Grand Prince of Serbia.
 The first to discover and study the manuscript were three Russian scholars: Vladimir Stasov, Fyodor Buslayev, and Nikodim Kondakov in 1874.

 A leaf of the book which the Archbishop Porphyrius Uspensky had cut out of the book from the Hilandar Monastery library in 1845 was first publicly shown at an exhibition in Kiev in 1874.
 The earliest facsimile edition appeared in Vienna in 1897.
 The book was traditionally kept at the Hilandar Monastery on Mount Athos, before it was presented to King Alexander I of Serbia, on the occasion of his visit to the monastery in 1896.
 Today it is in the collection of the National Museum of Serbia in Belgrade.

 The book was originally transcribed in Kotor in modern-day Montenegro between 1186 and 1190 from an earlier text.
 Most pages are by an unknown scribe from Zeta, with the last few pages written by the scribe Grigorije of Raška, also known as Grigorije the Scribe or Pupil.
-Although Miroslav's Gospel is one of the earliest Cyrillic-texted manuscripts, the document appeared later than other Serbian liturgical manuscripts written in Glagolithic.
+Although Miroslav's Gospel is one of the earliest Cyrillic-texted manuscripts, the document appeared later than other Serbian liturgical manuscripts written in Glagolitic.
 The language used is considered unique as it showed the transition between Old Church Slavonic and the first recognizably distinct Serbian language.

-In 2005, the Miroslav Gospel was inscribed in UNESCO's Memory of the World Register in recognition of its historical value.
+In 2005, the Miroslav Gospel was inscribed in UNESCO's Memory of the World international register in recognition of its global importance.